 Whether purchasing for your home's backyard or to elevate the coziness of a cabin in the woods, a sauna is an investment you won't regret making.
 Of course, the style, size, and type of sauna that's right for you will depend on many different factors.
 Do your due diligence.
 In the meantime, the following are our top picks for the best home saunas, selected to offer a variety of styles.
 Enjoy!

-This freestanding outdoor sauna is crafted from sustainably sourced clear cedar and clad in a durable stainless steel, but the best part?
-No assembly required and it easily connects to your electrical system.
-Get it for ~$35,000 USD.
-(Read more about Backcountry Hut Company here.)
+This freestanding prefab outdoor sauna can easily fit four people and is crafted in British Columbia from sustainably sourced clear cedar and clad in a durable stainless steel.
+But the best part?
+It's plug-and-play design is delivered on a flatbed truck ready to connect to your existing electrical system and fire up.
+No assembly required.
+The high design and easy of use comes with a similarly elevated price tag—order yours for ~$35,000 USD.
+(Read more about the Canadian Backcountry Hut Company here.)

-Available with a wood fired or electric heating source this sleek outdoor sauna is clad in cedar on the interior and a black cedar siding on the exterior.
-It’s big enough to fit six people, plus, the a small porch with an overhang for cooling off, or an option to add a shower.
+For an extremely luxe option, these sleek prefab saunas are available with a wood fired or electric heating source and are clad in high-quality cedar on the interior and a black cedar siding on the exterior.
+The Aire+ is big enough to fit six people, plus, the a small porch with an overhang for cooling off, or an option to add a shower.
 The price is $47,000 USD.